Ratimus/ADS114S0xB_RLR/ReadMe.md

 $ sudo apt-get install git
 ```

-If the previous step fails, you might need to tell your OS how to find git using the following command and then trying that step again:
+If the previous step fails, you might need to tell your OS how to find git using the following command and then try that step again:
 ```bash
 $ sudo add-apt-repository ppa:git-core/ppa -y && sudo apt-get update && sudo apt-get upgrade && sudo apt-get install git -y
 ```